dirkkelly/dirkkelly/content/channels/why-am-i-so-successful.md

 draft: true

 ---
-Nobody is going to give you anything, that's not how it works in this world.
+Nobody is going to give you anything, that's not how it works in our current society.

 * Being rich doesn't mean you understand that.
 * Being famous doesn't mean you understand that.